 The total fee to prepare your legal documents will depend on your wishes and the legal documents you would like us to prepare for you.

 For example, our fee to prepare:

-- a power of attorney and medical/health care directive is $500* ($250* for each document) for a single person less the $250 for our initial meeting fee, which equals $250*.
+- Single Package (complex) includes a complex Will, power of attorney, Guardianship/health care directive is $2,600* for a single person inclusive of the initial meeting fee

 Before you commit to preparing any estate planning documents with us, we will provide you with a fixed-fee quote, outlining exactly what you have agreed to and what it will cost.